+If you do have symptoms, don’t assume they are a reliable indicator of the seriousness of your condition.
+You may have no symptoms but need prompt treatment.
+Or you may have severe symptoms but have a minor valve problem.
 Because the severity of symptoms may or may not match the severity of the disease, it is important to see a doctor for diagnosis if you experience symptoms of heart valve disease.
-And if you experience an increase in symptoms, it is critical that you ask to see your doctor immediately.

 Symptoms of heart valve disease include the following:

-- Shortness of breath and/or difficulty catching your breath.
-This can occur during exertion, during normal daily activities or while lying in bed.
+- Shortness of breath or difficulty catching your breath during exertion, normal daily activities, or while lying in bed

-- Heart palpitations.
-This feels like a fast or irregular heartbeat or like your heart is flip-flopping.
+- Heart palpitations, which feel like a fast or irregular heartbeat or that your heart is flip flopping

 - Swollen ankles and feet or swelling in the abdomen, possibly with a bloated feeling in your stomach.
 Your doctor may refer to the swelling as edema.

-- Fast weight gain.
-A two- or three-pound gain in a day is possible.
+- Sudden weight gain, for example, a two- to three-pound gain in one day